Deleting posts automatically in Mastodon after a certain time period

 Using original page addresses to interact with posts and profiles

-The process is cross-platform and works for any Fediverse server type.
+Original pages aren’t just on Mastodon, they work with any Fediverse server type.
 For example if you know the web address of a PeerTube video or Pixelfed photo, you can paste it into the search box on Mastodon and the video or photo will appear within Mastodon.
 You will then be able to interact with it as if it was a Mastodon post.

 ↩ Back to the front page